Tag Archives: 2019 Films

 The legend sees the goodness in all human beings and focuses on everyone he speaks with rather than on himself.
 What a wonderful message of patient, goodness, and empathy Heller carves from start to finish.

-I sure did and what a powerful emotion that conjures.
+I sure did, and what a powerful emotion that conjures.
 When Mister Rogers asks to take a moment of silence to think about the people who have shaped our lives, there is no doubt that each member of the movie theater audience did just that.

 Hanks is a tremendous actor, winning Oscars for Philadelphia (1993) and Forrest Gump (1994), so we have every confidence in his ability to craft a new character so well.

-A Beautiful Day in the Neighborhood (2019) wins the years award for the most emotion it will elicit from viewers.
-The familiar Mister Rogers Neighborhood tune will bring up memories and add a level of sentiment to a heartwarming film.
+A Beautiful Day in the Neighborhood (2019) wins the year’s award for evoking the most emotion from viewers.
+The familiar “Mister Rogers’ Neighborhood” tune will evoke memories and add a level of sentiment to a heartwarming film.

 Oscar Nominations: Best Supporting Actor-Tom Hanks